Azure/azure-media-migration/README.md

 ## Migrate to an Azure Storage Account.

 Ensure that the Identity you are using to migrate has the following permissions
-* 'Storage Blob Delegator' role on the storage account to which you are migrating.
+* 'Storage Blob Data Contributor' role on the storage account to which you are migrating.

 # Optional FFmpeg dependency